Interest-Only Equity Release

 Author: Pete Mugleston

-Equity release is a way of accessing the capital you have built up in your property by taking a loan to replace a traditional mortgage and also providing you with cash.
-There are several types – one being interest only.
+Equity release is a way of accessing the capital you have built up in your property by taking a loan to replace a traditional mortgage and providing you with cash.
+There are several types, one of which is interest-only.

 What is interest-only equity release?

-Interest-only equity release is a type of mortgage product aimed at over-55s, which allows them to access the capital they have tied up in their home as a loan with no capital repayments.
+Interest-only equity release is a type of mortgage product aimed at over-55s.
+It allows them to access the capital they have tied up in their homes as a loan with no capital repayments.
 The most common type of interest-only equity release is an interest-only lifetime mortgage.

-An interest only lifetime mortgage is a loan that is secured against your home.
-Depending on many factors including your property’s value, your age and income, you could release a cash lump sum by taking out one of these products.
+An interest-only lifetime mortgage is a loan secured against your home.
+Depending on many factors, including your property’s value, your age, and your income, you could release a cash lump sum by taking out one of these products.

 How does it work?

-Should your application be successful, an interest-only equity mortgage means you can release a lump sum from your home or have the same amount paid out to you in instalments.
+If your application is successful, an interest-only equity mortgage will allow you to withdraw a lump sum from your home or receive the same amount in instalments.

-Then, like many other mortgages, you pay a monthly repayment for the interest accrued.
+Like many other mortgages, you repay the interest accrued monthly.
 If you choose to pay the total interest charge each month, your loan amount will stay the same and not increase.

 Even if you choose to pay only a portion of the interest each month (based on what you can afford), you will find that the remaining equity in your home has not been eaten into as much when it comes to repaying the loan.
-Some providers may allow you to repay some of the principal each year too.
+Some providers may allow you to repay some of the principal yearly.

-When it comes to paying back the loan, either when you pass away or go into long-term care, your property will be subject to a valuation conducted by an independent surveyor.
-It is then sold, and the loan repaid with the proceeds.
+When paying back the loan, when you pass away or go into long-term care, your property will be subject to a valuation conducted by an independent surveyor.
+It is then sold, and the loan is repaid with the proceeds.

 What interest rate to expect